Sylvester Stallone: Marriages and children

 Stallone has been married three times.
 He has two sons from his first marriage and three daughters from his third marriage.

 At age 28, on December 28, 1974, he married Sasha Czack.
 They had two sons, Sage Moonblood Stallone (1976–2012), who died of heart disease at age 36, and Seargeoh (b.
 1979), who was diagnosed with autism at an early age.
+Seargeoh also made a cameo as Rocky Balboa's son in Rocky II as an infant.
 The couple divorced on February 14, 1985.

 Stallone married model and actress Brigitte Nielsen on December 15, 1985, in Beverly Hills, California.
-Their marriage (which lasted two years) and their subsequent divorce were highly publicized by the tabloid press.
+The marriage lasted two years and the subsequent divorce was highly publicized by the tabloid press.

 In 1988, Stallone met model Jennifer Flavin and they were in a relationship until 1994, when Stallone told her he was having a child with model Janice Dickinson.
 After the February 1994 birth, DNA tests confirmed he was not the father and Stallone ended his engagement to Dickinson.
 After a brief 1995 engagement with model Angie Everhart, he and Flavin rekindled their relationship.

 In May 1997, Stallone and Jennifer Flavin married.
 The couple has three daughters, Sophia, Sistine, and Scarlet.
 His daughters were chosen to share the role of Golden Globe Ambassador at the 74th Golden Globe Awards.
 On August 19, 2022, Palm Beach County records showed that after 25 years of marriage, Jennifer Flavin had filed for "dissolution of marriage and other relief".
 On September 23, 2022, the couple reconciled.